 Priority Screenings for Persons Who Use Drugs Illicitly

 People who inject drugs (PWID) are at risk for HCV and HIV infection through sharing needles and drug-preparation equipment.
 Rates of HIV infection, viral hepatitis, Sexually Transmitted Diseases (STDs), and Tuberculosis (TB) are much higher among people who use drugs illicitly compared to those who do not.
-Additionally, Hepatitis A infection outbreaks have been reported among PWIDs, and are thought to occur through both percutaneous (through the skin) and fecal-oral routes.
-A populations’ risk for acquiring and transmitting infectious disease reflects the prevalence the infection in the population, the efficiency of transmission, and the burden of infectious diseases and risk behavior patterns in which the population engages.
+Additionally, Hepatitis A infection outbreaks have been reported among PWIDs, and are thought to occur through both skin exposure and oral routes.
+Screenings for these diagnoses can be completed or discussed by a wide variety of healthcare professionals, and are considered best practice for patients with known high-risk behaviors.

 Risk Assessment for Illicit Use of Drugs

-Due to the high prevalence of HIV infection, viral hepatitis, STDs, and TB among people who use drugs illicitly, prevention and care providers should conduct risk assessment for illicit use of drugs for everyone seeking services for these diseases.
+Due to the high rate of HIV infection, viral hepatitis, STDs, and TB among people who use drugs illicitly, prevention and care providers should complete risk assessments for illicit use of drugs for everyone seeking services for these diseases.
 Many people use multiple drugs, as well as alcohol or tobacco.
 Information on use of these substances can assist with prevention and treatment services.
-Since patients might not be forthcoming about illicit use of drugs for many reasons (including confidentiality concerns and fear of legal consequences), they need to feel comfortable about their data and privacy in order to share their behaviors with providers.
+Since patients might not be forthcoming about illicit use of drugs for many reasons (including confidentiality concerns and fear of legal action), they need to feel comfortable about their data and privacy in order to share behaviors with providers.

-Risk assessment and risk reduction interventions are essential for adoption of safer behaviors and for referral of clients to relevant prevention and treatment programs.
+Risk assessment and reduction interventions are vital for the adoption of safer behaviors.
+They also direct the referral of clients to relevant prevention and treatment programs.
 The Alcohol, Smoking, and Substance Involvement Screening Test (ASSIST) can be used as a screening instrument for drug use.